 Recording of telephone conversations.
 We store telephone conversations for 3 months.

 Your personal data is deleted or anonymized when it is no longer relevant for the purposes for which it has been compiled.
 In conjunction with analyses of customer views, trends, etc. we use anonymous data which does not comprise personal data, alternatively pseudonymised data which cannot be attributed to a particular individual without additional data which requires specific measures.

 Your personal data may be stored for longer than stated above in those cases where we are obliged to do so pursuant to any law, ordinance or public authority decision or to retain data which must be retained in order to resolve a dispute or if you have consented thereto.

-Below you will find contact details to us.
-Please contact us if you want a register extract, or if you want to request deletion, object to our direct marketing or if you want to exercise any of your rights (please read under “YOUR INDIVIDUAL RIGHTS”).
+We have gathered information on how to access and control your personal data on our privacy portal (www.privacy.bonniernews.se) under the section “Hantera personuppgifter”.
+You are also welcome to contact customer service if you want a register extract, or if you want to request deletion, object to our direct marketing or if you want to exercise any of your rights (please read under “YOUR INDIVIDUAL RIGHTS”).

 AB Kvällstidningen Expressen (reg no: 556025-4525)105 16 StockholmEmail (not magazine subscribers): firstname.lastname@example.orgCustomer service contact for our magazine subscribers: https://expressenmagasin.prenservice.se/KundtjanstTelephone: 0770-457 195